How Hard is it to be a Star? Convex Geometry and the Real Hierarchy: and Star-Shapedness

 The alternative characterization of star-shapedness we will work with was published by \Krass\ in 1946 in Russian~\cite{K46}.

-\begin{theorem}[\Krass~\cite{K46}] A non-empty compact set $S \subseteq \RN^d$ is star-shaped if and only if every $d+1$ points in $S$ can see a common point in $S$. \end{theorem}
+\begin{theorem}[\Krass] A non-empty compact set $S \subseteq \RN^d$ is star-shaped if and only if every $d+1$ points in $S$ can see a common point in $S$. \end{theorem}

-Breen~\cite{B79} includes two examples justifying the compactness assumption in \Krass's theorem: an open disk with the center removed shows that the set has to be closed, and---an example from Hare and Kenelly~\cite{HK68}---the set $S = \cup_{n} T_n$, where $T_n = \{(x,y): n-1 \leq y \leq n, x+y \geq n\}$; $S$ is not star-shaped even though for every finite subset of $S$ there is a point (even a disk) inside $T_1$ that can see all points in the set.
+Breen~\cite{B79} includes two examples justifying the compactness assumption in \Krass's theorem: an open disk with its center pointer removed shows that the set has to be closed, and---an example he takes from Hare and Kenelly~\cite{HK68}---the set $S = \cup_{n} T_n$, where $T_n = \{(x,y):\ n-1 \leq y \leq n, x+y \geq n\}$, shows that the set has to be bounded, see Figure~\ref{fig:teeth}. $S$ is not star-shaped even though for every finite subset of $S$ there is a point (even a disk) inside $T_1$ that can see all points in the set.
 As Hare and Kenelly observe, $S$ does not contain a maximal star-shaped subset.

 Using \Krass's theorem we can express the star-shapedness of a non-empty compact set as

 This only gives us a $\VEVR$-characterization of star-shapedness, since the conditions $p_iq \subseteq S$ hide a universal quantifier.
 Indeed, we do not know how to improve on this for general semialgebraic sets $S$, instead we will work with a more restricted type of semialgebraic set which we will introduce in Section~\ref{sec:starER}; before that, in Section~\ref{sec:ourKrass} we prove the version of \Krass's theorem we need for our result.